Privacy policy

 When you submit "Request a call back" or "Get a quote", your fields (name, phone and/or email, message, location, and which form you used) are sent as a normal browser form post to forms.overunity.ca—our form relay.
 That service checks things like where the request came from, does anti-spam housekeeping, and delivers the result as an email to us.
 We don't run our own database of form rows on this site; the payload lives with that pipeline until it lands in the inbox workflow we actually read.

-If something goes wrong, you might get bounced back with ?contact=error—a tiny inline script clears that from the URL so your address bar doesn't look like a
+If something goes wrong, you might get bounced back with ?contact=error—a tiny inline script clears that from the URL so your address bar doesn't look like a rejected novel.
+That script doesn't phone home; it just tidies up.

-Google reviews on the page
+Reviews on the page

 Other JavaScript (also pretty shy)